visit austria, visit austria, banner

 Sukhumvit is a road, a neighborhood and a phenomenon

-Many know Sukhumvit as the place where Bangkok's efficient 'skytrain' runs above the road.
+Many people know Sukhumvit as the place where Bangkok's efficient Skytrain runs above the road, and of course the line that runs here is called the Sukhumvit Line.

 Sukhumvit Road gives its name to hundreds of these “soi's”, or side streets, and they can themselves be several kilometers long and therefore important.
 "Soi 18" in Bangkok is most often used as an abbreviation for "Sukhumvit Soi 18".

-The even soi numbers are on one side of Sukhumwit Road and the odd numbers are on the other.
-They don't quite follow each other, so for example Soi 18 is opposite opposite Soi 23 on the other side.
+The even soi numbers are on one side of Sukhumvit Road, and the odd numbers on the other.
+They don't quite follow each other, so for example Soi 18 is opposite Soi 23 on the other side, and further out Soi 50 is opposite Soi Soi 77.

-It's the soi numbers you need to navigate by and them as a taxi driver know
+It's always the soi numbers you need to navigate by, and them as one taxi driver know

 Some of these side streets are main roads in local neighbourhoods, and therefore it also happens that they get double names.
 For example, Soi 63 is also called Ekkamai Road, as it is a major main road in the small, trendy neighborhood of Ekkamai.
 Large side streets can also have side streets themselves, which are for example called Ekkamai Alley or just a number.

-The address “414 Sukhumvit Soi 63 26 Ekkamai Rd”, where we lived last time, can therefore be translated to Number 414 on street 26, which is a side street to Soi Sukhumwit 63, also called Ekkamai Road.
+The address "414 Sukhumvit Soi 63 26 Ekkamai Rd" can therefore be translated to Number 414 on street 26, which is a side street to Soi Sukhumvit 63, also called Ekkamai Road.

-In practice, it's actually surprisingly easy to find your way around once you've understood the logic: You always have to navigate by the soi numbers, and then the rest comes by itself.
+It sounds harder than it is.
+In practice, it's actually surprisingly easy to find your way around once you've understood the logic: the road goes straight out, and you always have to navigate according to the soi numbers, and then the rest comes by itself.

-It's a big neighborhood, so get your walking shoes out, find one good offline maps app, and use the Skytrain, the subway and Uber to take some longer stretches.
+It's a big neighborhood, so get your walking shoes out, find one good offline maps app, and use Skytrain (also called BTS – see the map here), the subway and Grave to take some longer stretches.

 • Bangkok ekkamai skytrain station Thong Lo Thailand travel